andreabellome/astra-documentation/docs/index.md

 - 🌍 Developed for space trajectory optimization and mission design
 - 🔬 Written in MATLAB with modular architecture
-- 🧪 Includes automated tests and examples
+- 🧪 Includes tests and examples

 Use the sidebar to navigate the documentation.